Doc Bushong

-Albert John Bushong (September 15, 1856 – August 19, 1908), known as Doc Bushong, was an American catcher in Major League Baseball.
+Albert John Bushong (September 15, 1856 – August 19, 1908), known as Doc Bushong, was an American professional baseball catcher.
 Bushong also made appearances as an umpire and after his retirement from baseball, he practiced as a dentist.
 Some sources credit him with the invention of the catcher's mitt.

 Early life

 Descended from the Colonial immigrant Bushong family, Albert John Bushong was born September 15, 1856, in Philadelphia, the son of Charles A. Bushong and Margaret Moore Bushong.
 Bushong attended public schools in Philadelphia and graduated from Central High School in 1876.
 After playing baseball in various minor league teams for a couple of years, he enrolled in 1878 in dental school at the University of Pennsylvania.
 Bushong was one of the first to matriculate in the brand-new Department of Dentistry and he received his D.D.S. in 1882.
 While attending dental school, he played professional baseball every year, catching in more than 230 games as well as "barnstorming" in the off-season with a different team, the Hop Bitters.
 Bushong was the first University of Pennsylvania graduate to play in Major League baseball.
 He did not play ball for the university, as he was already playing pro-ball.
 Shortly after graduation Albert J. Bushong and Theresa M. Gottery were married and together they had seven children.